 Submitting an emergency preparedness plan to PNRA is a mandatory prerequisite for the licensee.
 These requirements include classification of a nuclear emergency, urgent protective actions, information and instructions to the general public, medical response management, protective measures for the general public/workers/agriculture, conducting recovery operations, etc.

 The emergency response plan requires attention to detail not only for the plant personnel but also for people, the environment and property that lie in the declared emergency zone, according to the potential accident classification.
 The plan is unique for every nuclear power installation and involves coordination amongst many city administration offices that are trained for potential scenarios.
 Scheduled emergency scenarios that simulate different levels of disaster situation are periodically exercised to strengthen the coordination of the parties involved in the plan.

 3. NATIONAL LAWS AND REGULATIONS

 3.1.1.
-Regulatory authority
+Regulatory Authority(ies)

 With the promulgation of the PNRA Ordinance in January 2001, the PNRA was established as an independent nuclear regulatory body for regulation of nuclear safety and radiation protection in Pakistan.
 The PNRA Ordinance empowers it to devise, adopt, make and enforce regulations for the protection of workers, public and the environment against the harmful effects of ionizing radiations.

 3.1.2.
-Licensing process
+Licensing Process